wazuh/wazuh-documentation/source/upgrade-guide/troubleshooting.rst

    INFO: IndexerConnector initialized successfully for index: ...

-If the error persists, temporarily enable ``wazuh_modules.debug=2`` in ``/var/ossec/etc/local_internal_options.conf`` to get more information on what may be causing the issue.
+To get more information if the error persists, temporarily enable ``wazuh_modules.debug=2`` in ``/var/ossec/etc/local_internal_options.conf``.

 Vulnerability detection seems to be disabled or has a problem
 -------------------------------------------------------------

 This warning indicates that the Vulnerability Detection module might be disabled or there could be a configuration error.
+To troubleshoot:

-To find out the issue, first ensure that ``vulnerability-detection`` is enabled in ``/var/ossec/etc/ossec.conf``.
-If it's enabled, verify that the vulnerability index ``wazuh-states-vulnerabilities-*`` has been correctly created.
+#.
+Ensure that ``vulnerability-detection`` is enabled in ``/var/ossec/etc/ossec.conf``.
+#.
+Verify that the vulnerability index ``wazuh-states-vulnerabilities-*`` has been correctly created.
 You can check this under **Indexer Management** > **Index Management** > **Indices** configuration.

-If the index hasn't been created, check the Wazuh manager logs for any errors or warnings, as the issue might be related to errors mentioned in previous sections:
+#.
+If the index wasn't created, check the Wazuh manager logs for any errors or warnings, as the issue might be related to errors mentioned in previous sections:

 .. code-block:: console